 Bom dia!
-Last year in November, Seb and I flew to Porto for a long weekend break.
+Last year in November, I flew to Porto for a long weekend break.
 It was my first time in Portugal and boy did I like it!
-I am putting here the highlights of our trip, in hopes that this Porto weekend itinerary would be an inspirational guide to your own Portuguese road trip!
+I am putting here the highlights of this trip, in hopes that this Porto weekend itinerary would be an inspirational guide to your own Portuguese road trip!

 With its famous azulejos (hand-painted blue tiles), colorful buildings and delicious food and wine, Porto is definitely one of the best destination for an affordable weekend getaway in Europe!
 Charismatic local life, alley-woven historic center, sumptuous buildings, famous Port wines or beautiful coastal walks, there is something for everyone!